openstack/osprofiler/README.rst

 To resolve this issue, we introduce a tiny but powerful library, **osprofiler**, that is going to be used by all OpenStack projects and their python clients.
-To be able to generate 1 trace per request, that goes through all services invoved, and builds a tree of calls (see an `example <http://pavlovic.me/rally/profiler/>`_).
+To be able to generate 1 trace per request, that goes through all involved services, and builds a tree of calls (see an `example <http://pavlovic.me/rally/profiler/>`_).

 Why not cProfile and etc?
 -------------------------

-**The scope of this lib is a quite different:**
+**The scope of this library is quite different:**

 * We are interested in getting one trace of points from different service, not tracing all python calls inside one process